Table of Contents

 What is a registered office?

 Companies House operates in three separate jurisdictions in the UK.
-These are: England and Wales (one jurisdiction), Scotland, and Northern Ireland.
-There is no single ‘UK-wide’ option when it comes to company formation because each country has different courts, so you must select which jurisdiction you wish to incorporate your company in.
+These are England and Wales (one jurisdiction), Scotland, and Northern Ireland.
+There is no single ‘UK-wide’ option when it comes to company formation because each country has different courts, so you must specify which jurisdiction you wish to incorporate your company in.

 Whichever one you choose, you must also maintain the registered office in the same part of the UK: